kasdhfklhas/hslu_malwlab/task2/task2.md

 <br>
 <img src="img/DIE_graph.png" width="600">
 <br>
 Detect it Easy already states with a rather high percentual probability, that the binary is not packed.
-By looking at the graph and the section, we can see rather low entropy values and as such validate this assumption.
-As defined in the previous task (see the writeup of task1.exe) a value of greater or equal to seven should hint to a packed program.
+By looking at the graph and the sections, we can see rather low entropy values and as such validate this assumption.
+As defined in the previous task (see the writeup of task1.exe) a value of greater or equal to seven should hint to a packed program (to the contrary to this case).

 ### Strings
 Some but not all of the interesting strings, that were found are listed here.
 Thousands of strings were found.

-Listed are the API-functions of task1.exe, which are most likely to be found in combination with malware samples.
+Listed are the API-functions and strings of the task2.bin, which are most likely to be found in combination with malware samples.
-* Persistence
+* Malicious
     * `/etc/cron.hourly.gcc.sh` - name is intentional to look like a legit program (`gcc.c`), uses `/lib/libudev.so.6` as an executable (libudev is normally used for accessing `udev`, the device manager of the Linux Kernel), runs a for loop to bring up all network connections even if turned off // 2do check the file if it really does this
+    * some of the contents of the `gcc.sh` script:
+        ```
+        for i in `cat /proc/net/dev|grep :|awk -F: {'print $1'}`; do ifconfig $i up& done

+        cp /lib/libudev.so /lib/libudev.so.6
+        ```
+    * `CheckLKM` - checks if rootkit meets installation requirements such as an exact kernel header match and no technologies present that can block the rootkit’s installation, like secure boot or enforced signed loadable kernel module (LKM) loading
+    * `hide.c` - possible program, that contains logic to hide/delete the malware
+    * `DelService` - possible removal of the malware, after exectution?
-* Network Functionality
+* Networking
     * Connection: Keep-Alive
     * POST %s HTTP/1.1
     * GET %s HTTP/1.1
     * /proc/net/tcp
     * socket:[
+    * http_download
     * ...
 * Kernel Version Check
     * FATAL: kernel too old